Releasing Graph Neural Networks with Differential Privacy Guarantees: Introduction

-In this work, we propose our framework \pkg, which builds on the rigid guarantees of \emph{differential privacy} (DP), allowing us to protect the sensitive data while releasing the trained GNN model.
-Differential privacy \cite{dwork2006calibrating} is one of the most popular approaches for releasing data statistics or the trained model while concealing the information about individuals present in the dataset.
-Roughly speaking, the key idea of DP is that if we query a dataset containing $N$ individuals, the query's result will be almost indistinguishable (in a probabilistic sense) from the result of querying a neighboring dataset with one less or one more individual.
+We propose our framework \pkg, which builds on the rigid guarantees of \emph{differential privacy} (DP), allowing us to protect sensitive data while releasing the trained GNN model.
+DP is one of the most popular approaches for releasing data statistics or trained models while concealing the information about individuals present in the dataset~\cite{dwork2006calibrating}.
+The key idea of DP is that if we query a dataset containing $N$ individuals, the query's result will be almost indistinguishable (in a probabilistic sense) from the result of querying a neighboring dataset with one less or one more individual.
 Hence, each individual's privacy is guaranteed with a specific probability.
-Such probabilistic indistinguishability is usually achieved by adding a sufficient amount of noise to the query result.
+Such probabilistic indistinguishability is usually achieved by incorporating sufficient noise into the query result.

 The seminal work of \citet{abadi2016deep} proposed \emph{differential private stochastic gradient descent} (DP-SGD) algorithm to achieve differential privacy guarantees for deep learning models.
-Specifically, in each step of the training, DP-SGD adds appropriate noise to the $\ell_2$-clipped gradients during the stochastic gradient descent optimization.
-The incurred privacy budget $\varepsilon$ for training is computed using the moment's accountant technique that keeps track of the privacy loss across multiple invocations of the noise addition mechanism applied to random subsets of the input dataset~\citep{abadi2016deep}.
+Specifically, in each training step, DP-SGD adds appropriate noise to the $\ell_2$-clipped gradients during the stochastic gradient descent optimization.
+The incurred privacy budget $\varepsilon$ for training is computed using the moment's accountant technique.
+This technique keeps track of the privacy loss across multiple invocations of the noise addition mechanism applied to random subsets of the input dataset.

 Besides the slow training process of DP-SGD, the injected noise is proportional to the number of training epochs, which further degrades performance.
-More importantly, the privacy guarantee for DP-SGD does not trivially hold for graph data and GNN models~\citep{igamberdiev2021privacy}.
 While DP-SGD is designed for independent and identically distributed data (i.i.d.), the nodes in graph data are related.
-GNNs use a message-passing algorithm to exchange information among connected nodes \cite{hamilton2017inductive}.
-Therefore, the privacy guarantee of DP-SGD, which requires a set of i.i.d. examples to form batches and lots, does not hold for GNNs and graph data \cite{igamberdiev2021privacy}.
+In fact, GNNs make explicit use of the relational structure by recursive feature propagation over connected nodes.
+Hence, the privacy guarantee of DP-SGD, which requires a set of i.i.d.\ examples to form batches (subset of the training data that is used in a single iteration of the model training process) and lots (group of one or more batches), does not trivially hold for GNNs and graph data \cite{igamberdiev2021privacy}.